A fabulous bathroom sink tells a design story and provides instant personality.

-My very first renovation experience was a town house in Chicago done in conjunction with a very capable architect.
-At the time I was focused on the kitchen at the expense of the bathrooms and, as a result, I wound up with sinks that were too small, too low, too splashy and too plain – even in lovely vanities.
-So here’s the lesson learned forever: bathroom sinks fall into the “most-used fixtures” in the house category.
-They need to be generously sized, mounted at a comfortable height, and even on a budget something special is needed to give the bath a personality and set it apart from the generic cabinet-shop look that passes for “designer style” today.
+My first renovation experience was a town house in Chicago, a project done in conjunction with a very capable architect.
+At the time I was focused primarily on the kitchen and, as a result, I wound up with a bathroom sink that were too small, too low, too splashy and too plain – even in a lovely vanity.
+So here’s the I lesson learned forever: a bathroom sink falls into the “most-used fixtures” in the house category.
+It needs to be generously sized and mounted at a comfortable height.
+Even on a budget, a special sink can add personality to a bath and set it apart from the generic cabinet-shop look that passes for “designer style” today.

-While a gigantic clam shell [top] may or may not be real, it is is nothing short of stunning.
-Done as a showroom piece for New Ravenna Fiona jewel glass mosaic, it steals the show.
+While a gigantic clam shell [top] may or may not be real, it is stunning.
+Done as a showroom piece for New Ravenna Mosaics Fiona jewel glass mosaic, it steals the show.
+(There are source suggestions for it in the comments below this post).
 Organic shapes are inspiring for sink designs and sea shells have been a favored motif in Western decoration for at least a millennium.

 The square, weathered marble basin in this McAlpine Tankersley guest bath surely must be antique.
 Installed on a ledge with a wall-mounted retro brass-tone bridge faucet above, it has a spaciousness and character that makes washing your hands feel luxurious.
 The black-washed, wood-plank walls insure that the sink stands out visually and the studded leather floor mirror helps reflect light dramatically in the dark space.

 An ultra-rustic house in Majorca features this romantic vessel sink installed on a rough-hewn bathroom shelf.
-Find a piece like this, that can be used as a sink and – as this bathroom illustrates – not much else is required.
+Find a piece like this and use it as a sink and not much else is required, – as this bathroom illustrates.
 Setting the mirror behind it helps emphasize the unique shape.
 While it does make me wonder whether it’s difficult to clean up drips, such streamlined beauty would be worth any extra work.